Grant deed

+Grant deeds strike a balance between protection and simplicity.
+They use precise and unambiguous language to ensure clarity and understanding, and they include warranties that offer protection against future claims on the property.

+Grant deeds require full disclosure of any encumbrances on the property, such as liens or restrictions.
+This transparency allows grantees to make informed decisions before finalizing the transaction.

+The extensive guarantees and protections offered by grant deeds include assurances of the grantor's legal authority to transfer ownership, the absence of undisclosed claims or encumbrances on the property, and protection against defects in title.

+Understanding liens and encumbrances is important in real estate transactions.
+Grant deeds play a pivotal role in providing transparency about these potential obstacles and safeguarding the interests of both buyers and sellers.

 The types of deeds that are now used to transfer real property are a relatively modern invention.
 Previously, the grantor transferred the property to the buyer, called the "grantee", by performing some commonly recognized deed, such as picking up a handful of soil of the property to be transferred, handing it to the buyer, and reciting legally prescribed words that acknowledged the transfer in the presence of witnesses.
 This was called livery of seisin.
 Over time, and particularly with the development of modern technology that permits government offices to keep accurate copies of documents, the physical deed that was formerly performed in order to transfer a property was replaced by the paper deed, also known as a deed poll, that is now commonly used.